 Excel File Format

 The Wizard will considers one worksheet of observation data (.xls).
 Formatting and some data matching is needed for trial design and BMS identifiers.
 The phenotypes do not require any formatting.
-Three columns of data are required to import phenotypic observations: TRIAL_INSTANCE, ENTRY_NO, and GID.
+At least four columns of data are required to import phenotypic observations: TRIAL_INSTANCE, ENTRY_NO, PLOT_NO and GID.
 These column headers must be exact.
 However you will probably also want to include additional descriptive data.

 |Common Columns of Data||About|

 |EXPT_DESIGN||Needed to be included and filled for the study to be available from Manage Studies |